cocos-creator/docs-3d-deprecated/en/physics/physics-component.md

 Properties | Description (Other reference box colliders)
 ---|---
-*mesh* | The mesh resource referenced by the mesh collider, used to initialize the mesh collision volume
+*mesh* | The mesh asset referenced by the mesh collider, used to initialize the mesh collision volume

 > **Note**: `builtin` does not currently support the mesh collider component.